Fenrir0279/code-golfing/README.md

 # code-golfing
-### [Code golf](https://en.wikipedia.org/wiki/Code_golf) is a type of recreational computer programming competition in which participants strive to achieve the shortest possible source code that solves a certain problem
+### [Code golf](https://en.wikipedia.org/wiki/Code_golf) is a type of recreational computer programming competition in which participants strive to achieve the shortest possible source code that solves a certain problem.
+The questions solved in this repository are primarily from [Project Euler](https://www.projecteuler.net) and [Rosetta Code](https://rosettacode.org)

 ###### [Collatz Conjecture](https://github.com/Fenrir0279/code-golfing/blob/main/collatz.py)
 The Collatz conjecture is one of the most famous unsolved problems in mathematics.
 The conjecture asks whether repeating two simple arithmetic operations will eventually transform every positive integer into 1.<sup>[[1]](https://en.wikipedia.org/wiki/Collatz_conjecture)</sup>